drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 Let's just pull this band-aid fast:

-> Outside innovation is always bigger than inside innovation
+> Outside innovation is always bigger than Inside innovation

 Unfortunately, there are many organizations claiming to be innovative without having a clue what that word really means.
 Most of these cases refer to in-house implementations that don't solve any new problems, but someone somehow somewhere convinced their boss or team that it's a good idea to reinvent the wheel.

-And because those implementations are usually not that important for fulfilling the main mission of an organization, the resources allocated to it are not even close to what a proper solution would need.
+And because those implementations are usually not that important for fulfilling the main mission of an organization, the resources allocated to them are not even close to what a proper solution would need.
 We've already discussed the consequences of half-baked implementations in previous sections.

 ![Innovation imagined VS Innovation budgeted]({{ site.baseurl }}/images/innovation.jpg)